educandu/multitrack-audio-player/README.md

 // Read-only properties:
-console.log(track.id); // The ID of this track. console.log(track.error); // The error in case the state of this track is 'faulted'. console.log(track.mediaUrl); // The url of the loaded sound file. console.log(track.state); // The track state. console.log(track.playState); // The track's play state. console.log(track.duration); // The track's duration as a float in seconds.
+console.log(track.id); // The ID of this track. console.log(track.error); // The error in case the state of this track is 'faulted'. console.log(track.sourceUrl); // The url of the loaded sound file. console.log(track.state); // The track state. console.log(track.playState); // The track's play state. console.log(track.duration); // The track's duration as a float in seconds.